alexeysp11/workflow-lib/docs/Models/Performance/ExecutionTime.md

 Namespace: [Cims.WorkflowLib.Models.Performance](Cims.WorkflowLib.Models.Performance.md)

-Property that shows the execution time of the operation (could be used for measuring performance).
+Represents the execution time of the operation (could be used for measuring performance).

 ## Constructors